masteringmodernpayments/book/custom_form.md

 <script type="text/javascript" src="https://js.stripe.com/v2/"></script>
 ```

 Next, Stripe needs our publishable key.
-Remember that we have that in the Rails config due to the initializer we [set up before](/initial_app).
+Remember that we have that in the Rails config due to the initializer we set up in the initial application.
 To set it, call `Stripe.setPublishableKey()` like this:

 ```erb
 <script type="text/javascript">